gimquokka/gimquokka.github.io/_posts/ML/2021-04-25-ML_Bottom Up and Top Down Attention for Image.md

-All credit by Anderson et al., “Bottom-Up and Top-Down Attention for Image Captioning and VQA”., CVPR 2018
+<small>All credit by Anderson et al., “Bottom-Up and Top-Down Attention for Image Captioning and VQA”., CVPR 2018</small>